SpeciationBehaviour/neural_genes_heliconius/README.md

 ## Analysis details for “Neural processing genes are linked to divergence in visual mate preference in sympatric Heliconius butterflies” ##

-Matteo Rossia, Timothy J. Thurman, Alexander E. Hausmann, Stephen H. Montgomery, Riccardo Papa, Chris D. Jiggins , W. Owen McMillan & Richard M. Merrill
+Matteo Rossi, Timothy J. Thurman, Alexander E. Hausmann, Stephen H. Montgomery, Riccardo Papa, Chris D. Jiggins , W. Owen McMillan & Richard M. Merrill

 This repository documents analyses for the manuscript "Neural processing genes are linked to divergence in visual mate preference in sympatric Heliconius butterflies".
 These bespoke scripts, written for either Unix or R, are presented for transparency only and will require editing to be applied to other datasets.